-The work-in-progress menu will feature a "Texas-fresh" approach to traditional Chinese recipes and techniques.
+The menu will feature a "Texas-fresh" approach to traditional Chinese recipes and techniques.
 Dishes include crispy noodles, sesame balls, clay pot, Szechwan cod, Chinese broccoli, and nontraditional flavors of snow-ice for dessert.

 The 85-seat space will have funky floral wallpaper, a 40-foot oak bar, and cabinetry reminiscent of a Chinese apothecary.
 Music will play an important role in the Old Thousand experience, making guests feel like they've entered the "ultimate house party."
 The team created this playlist in case you want to know what that means.